Tapad/sbt-docker-compose/README.md

     dockerComposeTest <instance id> -debug:<debug port>

-**Note:** The test pass is started using the using the 'Scala' process that exists on your PATH to launch the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner).
-For this to work the version of ScalaTest being used must be aligned to the version of 'Scala' that is on your PATH.
-For example, if you are using ScalaTest 2.10.6 than Scala on the PATH must be 2.10.X.
+**Note:** The test pass is started using the using the 'java' process that exists on your command line PATH to launch the [ScalaTest Test Runner] (http://www.scalatest.org/user_guide/using_the_runner).
+For this to work the classpath of your project needs to be built with the version of scala used by the project.
 If this is not configured correctly you may see an issue with the Test Runner failing to load classes.

 Docker Compose File Custom Tags